DIY Distressed Wood Look with Dry Brush Painting Technique

 I kept brush stroking in layers until I got the coverage I was looking for.

 The thing about this technique is that you already get a distressed look without even sanding yet.
-At the same time, you are leaving your wood grand visible; which in my opinion is what makes the wood look weathered.
+At the same time, youโre keeping the wood grain visible, which is what really gives it that aged, weathered look.

 So, keep brush stroking until you get the finish you love.